jesus-salas-j/jesus-salas-j.github.io/index.md

 <br/><br/><br/>
 ## DDD in the company I am currenly working

 In the company I am now working in a conscious or unconscious way we are using some DDD practices.
-We have more or less small teams oriented to specific missions and at least a member of every team is a business expert, the Product Owner.
+We have relatively small teams oriented to specific missions and at least a member of every team is a business expert, the Product Owner.
 This situation makes easier to the team to be continually connected with the business.
-The other members of the team must not take for granted that the product owner to be able to answer all the questions about the business, he or she simply can't know everything.
+The other members of the team must not take for granted that the product owner is going to be able to answer all the questions about the business, he or she simply can't know everything.
 It is a responability of the entire team to understand and discover the business.
-Obviously the product owner will do most of this task since he is the nexus between the rest of the tem and the stakeholders.
+Obviously the product owner will do most of this task since he is the nexus between the rest of the team and the stakeholders.
 Anyway this not frees the other team members to disregard or not want to understand and discover the business.
 It does not exists no product owner, no manager, no CEO, nobody that knows absolutely all things about the business.
 Everyone has to contribute to discover the business through the dialogue, discussions, debates and so on.<br/><br/>
 On the other hand all of us also apply some things of DDD in our developments.
 As we have product owners in our teams, we are continuosly talking with them using the same language that they use, the business language.
-This language is the one the business experts use between them and with the stakeholders, and we use them in our code.
+This language is the one the business experts use between them and with the stakeholders, so we use it in our code.
 We name the classes and methods in our code using this language in a natural way.
 In fact there would not be translations between the natural business language and the language used in the code we write.
 Even so, though we make use of some things that are aligned with DDD, there is a lot of work to do yet.